siuyin/personal-assistant/README.md

 Then I should see my action being carried out
 But if Agent is unable to carry out my command
 Then I should be notified
-And Agent should recommend alternative options if available.
+And Agent should recommend alternative options where available.

+#### Scenario: Assistant is available in multiple places
+Given I am a busy individual
+When I call for my Assistant in multiple locations
+Then I should receive an acknowledgement from my Assistant.